 Book 2 in the series

 The second book in the series 'The Art and Science of Johannes Liechtenauer's German Medieval Longsword, Grade 3' is currently in the pipeline, taking a little longer than we would like but all good things come to those who wait (apparently).
 A rough estimate for publication and availability is mid 2022, but many things can happen in that time, let's hope they don't get in the way!

-It has been discussed within GHEFA that an event involving 'cross-discipline' training (non related martial arts training) will take place in November 2021.
-We have a date and a venue, and attendance looks good.
+It has been discussed within GHEFA that an event involving 'cross-discipline' training (non related martial arts training) will take place annually.
+However, pinning people down to commit to attending is another matter completely!

 Advanced Martial Seminar - How to teach HEMA

 A weekend seminar concerning the teaching of advanced martial principles of timing and distance to beginners and experienced students alike.
 This seminar is likely to take place in 2023/24.